erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 Using this option for initialization, running ``ideal.exe`` and reading from the resulting ``wrfinput_d01`` file are not needed.
 This option is used for initializing ERF domain to a horizontally homogeneous mesoscale state and does not include terrain or map scale factors.

 In addition, there is a run-time option to project the initial velocity field to make it divergence-free.
-To take advantage of this option, the code must be built with ``USE_POISSON_SOLVE = TRUE`` in the GNUmakefile if using gmake, or with ``-DERF_ENABLE_POISSON_SOLVE:BOOL=ON`` in the cmake.sh file if using cmake.

 List of Parameters
 ------------------